Committees

 registration brochure, increase attendance, and promote event.

 Solicits potential vendors to participate in the Industry Partner program.
 Follows up with interested parties.
-Helps with the Tips and Traps luncheon program.
+Plans two annual events.
 The Committee will also monitor the quality of the program.

 Emphasize political awareness and member participation in governmental affairs.
-To act as liaison with IREM National and HUD relative to current positions and requirements related to Housing and Equal Opportunity.
+To act as liaison with IREM National, CBPA and HUD relative to current positions and requirements related to Housing and Equal Opportunity.

 Provide a forum for the professional advancement of the membership.
 Offer opportunities for socialization and professional networking